mahdinoori2000/bookstore/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions to Math Magicians are welcome!
+Contributions to Bookstore are welcome!

 Feel free to check the [issues page](https://github.com/mahdinoori2000/bookstore/issues).